Call Us: 888-791-9590

-Laser Printing Tips for Polyester Materials and Glossy Materials
+Laser Printing Tips For Polyester Materials And Glossy Materials

 Laser printers use powdered toner rather than liquid ink.
-This toner is actually powdered plastic, and during the printing process the toner is "fused" (melted) onto the surface of the label sheet.
+This toner is actually powdered plastic, and during the printing process the toner is “fused” (melted) onto the surface of the label sheet.
 Unlike paper labels that have lots of pores and paper fibers for toner to grip onto, polyester and other synthetic label materials have very smooth surfaces that are more difficult for the toner to anchor onto.
-If the toner isn't fused completely then the image can be scratched off the sheet fairly easily.
+If the toner isn’t fused completely then the image can be scratched off the sheet fairly easily.You’ll need to do three things to fuse the toner completely on the surface of these glossy sheets (in other words; to make this material scratch-proof.)

 • Print on a Label setting: Go to File>Print>Preferences> then look for a Paper Type or Media Type or some drop-down menu that allows you to select a Label setting.